Need to talk? Call 1800 882 436.

 Burns and scalds

-Young children can be burned and scalded very quickly.
+Young children can be burned and scalded very quickly, even when an adult is around.
 Children aged under 5 are at most risk.

-• Keep hot food and drinks away from children.
+• keep hot food and drinks out of your child's reach

-• Use the back elements of the stove and turn pot handles inwards.
+• when cooking, use the back elements of your stove and turn pot handles towards the wall

-• Use a hot water tempering device to control water temperature to a maximum of 50°C.
+• use a hot water tempering device to control water temperature to a maximum of 50°C — you can ask your plumber for advice on how to do this

-• For burns and scalds — let cool water run over the skin for at least 20 minutes.
+If you child gets a burn or a scald, there is first aid you can do.
+Let cool water run over the skin for at least 20 minutes.
 Remove clothing immediately.
 Never use butter, oil or ice on the skin.
+Speak to your doctor for advice.

 Read more about first aid for burns and scalds.